To Book an Appointment

 Who Am I Now And What Can I Offer You As Your Hairstylist

-With over thirty-five years in the beauty industry, I've amassed a wealth of experience.
-From my early days at the Vidal Sassoon Academy in Toronto to endless courses in hair colouring, cutting, hair texturizing, permanent waves, foil highlights, styling techniques, updos, curly hair, chemical straightening, and more—you name it, I have done it and mastered it.
-Now, I have a hunger for delving deeper into the science of hair, understanding how and why hair reacts and behaves the way it does, especially in the realm of hair colouring.
+With thirty-nine years in the beauty industry, I've amassed a wealth of experience.
+From my early days at the Vidal Sassoon Academy in Toronto to endless courses in hair colouring, cutting, hair texturizing, permanent waves, foil highlights, styling techniques, curly hair, chemical straightening, and more—you name it, I have done it.
+Now, I have a hunger for exploring into the science of hair, understanding how and why hair reacts and behaves the way it does, especially in the realm of hair colouring.
 I specialize in permanent waves, and I've even created my own special perming techniques for different hair types.
-I started my own YouTube channel on everything perming, and now in 2024, I've launched a series of How To Perm Hair e-guidebooks.
+I started my own YouTube channel on everything perming.
+I love perming hair, coming from the late '80s, an era of perms, big hair and curls—an area that not many hairstylists today are knowledgeable about.
+Now, I am startinga series of How To Perm Hair e-guidebooks.

 What are my specialties?
-I never set out to be a specialist in one hair type, and trust me, I specialize in many areas.
+I never set out to be a specialist in one type of hair service or hair type, and trust me, I specialize in many areas.
 I have exceptional experience with personalized women’s and men’s advanced cuts and styles, unique colour techniques, and personalized colour application.
 I love challenges, so colour correction is something I enjoy.

 I've developed my own personal techniques for cutting curly hair and personalized texturizing for thick, coarse hair.
 Not all thick hair is the same, not all fine hair is the same, and not all curly hair reacts or behaves the same.
 There are literally hundreds of different hair maps for every hair type.
 With that said, phew!
 I don't think someone like me will ever stop learning!